An infinite-dimensional approach to path-dependent Kolmogorov equations

 \subsection{Some ideas about the proofs}

 We intend here to find regular solutions to the Kolmogorov equation, by analogy with the classical theory.
-To this aim the space of $L^2$ paths would appear to be the easiest setting to work in; unfortunately there are no significant example of path-dependent functions, not even integral functions, that satisfy the natural condition of having uniformly continuous second Fréchet derivative in $L^2$.
-To include a wider class of functions one would want to formulate and solve equations \call{eq:SDEintro} and \call{eq:PKolmogorovintro} in the space of continuous paths, that in our framework is the space
+To this aim, the space of $L^2$ paths would appear to be the easiest setting to work in; unfortunately there are no significant example of path-dependent functions, not even integral functions, that satisfy the natural condition of having uniformly continuous second Fr\'echet derivative in $L^2$; this is discussed in detail in Section~\ref{secex}.
+To include a wider class of functions, one would want to formulate and solve equations (\ref {eqSDEintro}) and (\ref{eqPKolmogorovintro}) in the space of continuous paths, that in our framework is the space

 This leads to two issues: first, the operator $B$ (our abstract realization of the functional $b$) takes values in a space larger than $\aC$, thus we have to consider paths with a single jump-discontinuity at the final time $t=0$.
 But then the semigroup generated by $A$ shifts such discontinuity so that we have to deal with paths with a single discontinuity at an arbitrary time $t$.
 The need to work with a linear space and possibly with a Banach space structure suggests the choice of